MvvmCross/MvvmCross/docs/_documentation/platform/android-support-library.md

 ---
+layout: documentation
-title: "Android support library"
+title: Android support library
-excerpt: ""
+category: Platform
 ---
 To get the bindings working from the support libraries (for example if you want to use `MvxAutoCompleteTextView`) you'll need to do the following:
 In Setup.cs override `FillTargetFactories`.